Pearson-Higher-Ed/design/c/buttons/v2.1.0-beta.2/index.md

       ### Error style
       If the action failed to complete, there is an error state for the button which should be paired with an explanatory alert.
 Use Strawberry Red #DB0020 from the Conditional Palette in the Colors specification.
     contents:
-      - type: narrow video
-        src: ./assets/error.short.mov
-        caption: If the action results in an error that can be presented within the button context as well.
-Make sure to pair this with an explanatory alert.

   - type: section
     name: Link Style Buttons